Parable of the Good Samaritan: Catholic view

-Thomas Aquinas states that there are three points to be noted in this parable: Firstly, the manifold misery of sinners: “A certain man went down from Jerusalem.”
-Secondly, is shown the manifold pity of Christ to the sinner: “ A certain Samaritan, as he journeyed, came where he was; and when he saw him he had compassion on him.”...
-Thirdly, the rule which is given to us for imitation: “ Go, and do thou likewise.”
+Thomas Aquinas states that there are three points to be noted in this parable: Firstly, the manifold misery of sinners: "A certain man went down from Jerusalem."
+Secondly, is shown the manifold pity of Christ to the sinner: "A certain Samaritan, as he journeyed, came where he was; and when he saw him he had compassion on him."
+Thirdly, the rule which is given for imitation: "Go, and do thou likewise."

 Justus Knecht gives the deeper interpretation of this parable, according to the Church Fathers, writing:

-Jesus Himself is the Good Samaritan, as proved by His treatment of the robbed and wounded human race.
-Sin and the devil are the robbers who have despoiled man of his robe of innocence and all supernatural gifts, and grievously wounded him in his natural gifts.
-Thus man lay, weak, helpless, and half-dead.
-He still, it is true, possessed his natural life, but he had lost the supernatural life of grace, as well as the prospect of eternal life, and was powerless to raise himself from the misery of sin by any effort of his own.
-Neither priest nor Levite, i. e. neither sacrifice nor law of the Old Covenant, could help him, or heal his wounds; they only made him realize more fully his helpless condition.
-Then the Son of God, moved by compassion, came down from heaven to help poor fallen man, living at enmity with God.
-He healed his wounds with the wine of His Most Precious Blood and the oil of His grace, and took him to the inn, His Church.
-When He left this earth to return to heaven, He gave to the guardians of His Church the twofold treasure of His doctrine and His grace, and ordered them to tend the still weak man, until He Himself came back to reward every one according to his works.

 Other interpretations

 In addition to these classical interpretations many scholars have drawn additional themes from the story.
 Some have suggested that religious tolerance was an important message of the parable.
 By selecting for the moral protagonist of the story someone whose religion (Samaritanism) was despised by the Jewish audience to which Jesus was speaking, some argue that the parable attempts to downplay religious differences in favor of focusing on moral character and good works.

 Others have suggested that Jesus was attempting to convey an anti-establishment message, not necessarily in the sense of rejecting authority figures in general, but in the sense of rejecting religious hypocrisy.
-By contrasting the noble acts of a despised religion to the crass and selfish acts of a priest and a Levite, two representatives of the Jewish religious establishment, some argue that the parable attempts to downplay the importance of status in the religious hierarchy (or importance of knowledge of scripture) in favor of the practice of religious principles.
+By contrasting the noble acts of a despised religion to the crass and selfish acts of a priest and a Levite, two representatives of the Jewish religious establishment, some argue that the parable attempts to downplay the importance of status in the religious hierarchy (or the importance of knowledge of scripture) in favor of the practice of religious principles.